kustomzone/chaincode-investigator/how_do_i_chaincode.md

 This `write` function should look similar to `Init` change we just did.
 One major difference is that we can now set the key and value for `PutState`.
-This function will now let us store any key/value pair we want into the blockchaing ledger.
+This function will now let us store any key/value pair we want into the blockchain ledger.

 ###Query
 As the name implies, Query is called whenever you query your chaincode state.